Negative Feedback Op-Amp and Non-Inverting Operational Amplifier Circuit

-1. What is feedback?
+1. What is a Feedback?

 Feedback is considered an essential part of our lives.
 Try to close your eyes and touch your fingers together, the first time you make it you may not succeed because you have broken a feedback loop that normally regulates your motions.